cloud-hypervisor/cloud-hypervisor/CONTRIBUTING.md

 Clause](https://opensource.org/licenses/BSD-3-Clause) license.
 Individual files contain details of their licensing and changes to that file are under the same license unless the contribution changes the license of the file.
-When importing code from a third party project (e.g. Firecracker or CrosVM) please respect the license of those projects.
+When importing code from a third party project (e.g. Firecracker or crosvm) please respect the license of those projects.

 New code should be under the [Apache v2